xiashao/MyNote/pages/Tranformer Bugs.md

 	   6513: 03-26 11:22:30.253 15144  3697 I navigation.session: { vehicle: { status: on-route, lat: 48.796905, lon: 9.182414, speed: 9.75, head: 184, tz: { cc: DEU, name: UTC+01:00, UTC: 3600, DST: 0 }, cc: DEU } }
 	   6698: 03-26 11:22:31.496 15144  3697 I navigation.session: { vehicle: { status: on-route, lat: 48.796831, lon: 9.182404, speed: 9.56, head: 186, tz: { cc: DEU, name: UTC+01:00, UTC: 3600, DST: 0 }, cc: DEU } }
 - Reference : https://spaces.telenav.com:8443/pages/viewpage.action?pageId=201501490
-- Conclusion: refer to this wiki,
+- Refer to this wiki
+	- > For the above camera transitions, if a vehicle speeds up and exceeds the upper limit of the current speed limit range by at least 10mph for at least 5 seconds, then animate smoothly to the higher zoom level with an animation duration of 2 seconds.
+If the vehicle slows back down to the speed limit range of its current street for at least 5 seconds, then animate smoothly back to the default zoom level for the current street with an animation duration of 2 seconds.
+These buffers prevent the camera from transitioning immediately back and forth between ranges when driving at/near the thresholds.
-- auto zoom is triggered only when the speed changes between different speed limits.
-By analysing log, the speed is not more than speed limit, therefore, the speed doesn’t changed in the different speed limits.
+- Conclusion : auto zoom is triggered only when the speed changes between different speed limits.
+By analyzing log, the speed is still not more than speed limit, therefore, it will not trigger auto zoom.
+-